DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-07-cancelling-upcoming-interviews-when-making-decisions.md

 This helps by preventing the interview from suddenly disappearing when the interview start time arrives.

-But the 1 hour window is arbirtrary and means it’s hard for users to understand why it’s disappeared.
+But the 1 hour window is arbirtrary and means it’s hard for users to understand why the interview has disappeared.
 We do not ask users to enter the length of interviews, so we do not know what time they are scheduled to end.

 ## Generating reasons for cancelling an interview